uchicago-cs/cmsc22000/website/content/labs/lab5.md

 As above, you should use the TDD workflow when implementing these new functions.

 Finally, as before, you should include header comments in all the tests you write.

+# Submitting your lab

+Before submitting, make sure you've added, committed and pushed all your work in the `libgeometry` directory (remember you can run `git status` to check this).
+Make sure you've set up the `chisubmit` tool as described in [How to submit your labs]({{< relref "submit.md" >}}), and then run the following:

+    chisubmit student assignment register lab5
+    chisubmit student assignment submit lab5